H\"older continuity and dimensions of fractal Fourier series: Concluding Remarks

-By Proposition \ref{prop:dimineq}, any upper bound on the box-counting dimension is also an upper bound on the Hausdorff dimension.
-Thus, the upper bounds for the box-counting dimension provided by Theorems \ref{thm:main} and \ref{thm:main-generalized} also hold for the Hausdorff dimension.
+Thus any upper bound on the box-counting dimension is also an upper bound on the Hausdorff dimension.
+It follows that the upper bounds for the box-counting dimension provided by Corollaries \ref{cor:main} and \ref{cor:main-generalized} also hold for the Hausdorff dimension.

-On the other hand, the same proposition shows that the Assouad dimension is bounded \emph{below} by the box-counting dimension.
-Thus, the upper bounds for the box-counting dimension in our results do not yield upper bounds for the Assouad dimension.
+On the other hand, \eqref{eq:dimineq1} also shows that the Assouad dimension is bounded \emph{below} by the (upper) box-counting dimension, so no similar conclusion can be drawn for the Assouad dimension.
 Moreover, there is no analog of the inequalities of Proposition \ref{prop:dimdist} for the Assouad dimension.
 That is, there is no non-trivial bound for the Assouad dimension of the path $F([0,1])$ and the graph $G(F)$ in terms of the H\"older exponent of the function $F(t)$.
-It would be interesting to know if one can obtain non-trivial bounds on the Assouad dimension under assumptions similar to those of Theorem \ref{thm:main}.
-Even in the special case of the Weierstrass function, determining the exact value of the Assouad dimension of its graph is still an open problem.
+It would be interesting to know if one can obtain non-trivial bounds on the Assouad dimension under assumptions similar to those of Corollary \ref{cor:main}.
+Even in the special case of the Weierstrass function, determining the exact value of the Assouad dimension of its graph is still an open problem (see \cite{fraser2021}, Question 17.11.1).